Your vision of where or who you want to be is the greatest asset you have.

 When you write what you want your life to look like five years from now, be as detailed as possible.

 What are you wearing?
 Where are you living?
 What kind of car do you drive?
 What kind of job do you have?
 How much money do you have?
 What is your health like?
 What is your family life like?
-What city do you live in?
+And what city do you live in?
 What kind of spouse are you?
 What kind of mom or dad are you?
-What kind of personality do you have?
+And what kind of personality do you have?

 Go BIG.
 You have nothing to lose by dreaming big.
 This is the time to get it all on paper.